Is China worth the trouble?

 Until recently, the primary issue pushing companies to leave China was simple: the increasing cost of doing business there.
 Once, cheap labor was a huge draw.
 That’s no longer the case: Hourly labor costs in China-based manufacturing reached $5.78 in 2019, according to Statista.com.
 In Vietnam, it was $2.99 an hour.

 Wages aren’t the only rising costs.
 The Chinese government has imposed increased regulatory requirements, and costs related to the environment have risen as well, as the country tries to address major pollution problems.
-“You can’t just dump stuff anymore,” says Mary Lovely, a professor of economics at Syracuse University and a senior fellow at the Peterson Institute for International Economics.
+“You can’t just dump stuff anymore,” said Mary Lovely, a professor of economics at Syracuse University and a senior fellow at the Peterson Institute for International Economics.
 Outdoor companies are all for reducing pollution, of course, but it still changes the cost of doing business.

 Sitting like a sour cherry atop these varying concerns are the tariffs of the U.S.-China trade war.
 Those costs are driving Fishpond USA to seek manufacturing elsewhere.
 Fishpond has successfully relocated some of its softgoods production, but still has significant ties to China, says founder Johnny Le Coq.
 “Oh yeah.
 We’re looking.
-We’re looking at every opportunity we can, for the factories who have the ability, from a quality perspective, to make our products,” he says.
+We’re looking at every opportunity we can, for the factories who have the ability, from a quality perspective, to make our products,” he said.
 “Our duty on packs and bags made in China is now over 42 percent, up from 17.6 percent just a few years ago.”

 That extra cost creates another frustration, Le Coq says.
 “With reduced margins, the incentive to innovate within that category is reduced and compromised.
 And we live in a world of innovation.”